henrythasler/cloud-osmdata/UPGRADE.md

 OBJECT_NAME|europe-latest.osm.pbf

 9. Hit `Submit`
-10. Go to the Batch Dashboard and wait until the job finishes.
+10. Go to the Batch Dashboard and wait until the job finishes (7min).

 ## Slice the region